scottx611x/CSCI-S-40/Homework/Homework4.md

 IMPORTANT NOTE: You should not select the Security Alerts related to the various DDOS attacks for analysis since they have been covered to such a large extent in the technical press.**

 I've chosen [Vulnerability Note VU#144389](https://www.kb.cert.org/vuls/id/144389) to report on.
-In short, VU#144389 describes a scenario with TLS where a given TLS implementation can allow for an unauthenticated remote party to obtain the TLS session key and be able to decrypt all of said implementation's TLS traffic.
+In short, VU#144389 describes a scenario with TLS where a given TLS implementation can allow for an unauthenticated remote party to obtain the TLS session key and be able to decrypt all of said implementation’s TLS traffic.
 This vulnerability stems from the way an implementer could mishandle the padding within the RSA encryption standard PKCS #1's [Client Key Exchange Message](https://tools.ietf.org/html/rfc5246#section-7.4.7) which is responsible for setting the premaster secret private RSA key.
-If implemented inproperly, there are scenarios that can occur that would allow for an attacker to distinguish between valid and invalid messages further allowing for the use of these discrepancies to obtain the afforemetioned pre-master secret key private RSA key.
+If implemented improperly, there are scenarios that can occur that would allow for an attacker to distinguish between valid and invalid messages further allowing for the use of these discrepancies to obtain the aforementioned pre-master secret key private RSA key.
 I've read that a common name for such an attack is knwon as a [Bleichenbacher attack](http://archiv.infsec.ethz.ch/education/fs08/secsem/bleichenbacher98.pdf).

 #### 2.)
 **The following questions all relate to email.
 Answer each question in detail.**